For ease of access, questions have been grouped according to the following sections:

 I just need some parenting advice: Do you provide this?Read MoreClose

 Pivot Point has Behaviour Consultants and family counselors who are able to work with parents on many issues.
-Parenting ANY child can be very challenging, even more so if that child has behavioural or emotional struggles, or a more pronounced childhood disability such as autism, ADHD, Anxiety, Depression, Down’s Syndrome, etc. So whether it is “part of” the program, alongside intensive intervention services for a child, or it IS the program, i.e., supporting the parents towards improved coping and the development of effective parenting strategies, we can help… as much or as little as each family needs… .when they need it.
+Parenting ANY child can be very challenging, even more so if that child has behavioural or emotional struggles, or a more pronounced childhood disability such as autism, ADHD, Anxiety, Depression, Down’s Syndrome, etc. So whether it is part of the program, alongside intensive intervention services for a child, or family support IS the focus of the program (i.e., supporting the parents towards improved coping and the development of effective parenting strategies) we can help… as much or as little as each family needs… .when they need it.

 Do you have any supports for the siblings of my child with extra needs?Read MoreClose

-Yes, we have a sibling support group called Special Needs Information Groups For Families (SNIFF).
-This is an eight week program attended by the siblings AND at least one parent, designed to help families strengthen their commitment, cohesion, and overall health and functioning as a team.
+Yes, we have a sibling support group that runs as an eight week program attended by the siblings AND at least one parent, designed to help families strengthen their commitment, cohesion, and overall health and functioning as a team.
 For more information go to www.siblingSUPPORTgroups.ca.
 Similarly, all other services at Pivot Point can also be devoted towards the needs of siblings and parents of children with special needs.
 For example, counselling, parent-teen mediation, family counselling, functional assessments of siblings, behavioural programming for siblings, and parent coaching regarding the sibling can all be delivered “on their own” or “in addition to” other services for children with special needs.

 Autism Support Programs